jdcauley/standards/_harp/public/pages/wp.md

 Cuberis often uses WordPress to create client sites and develops custom functionality through plugin and them integrations as needed.

+### Theme Development

 Cuberis uses a modified verstion the Roots.io/sage theme.
 This provides significant development advatages including Gulp powered preprocessing, linting, minification, and concatenation.
 Additionally, the theme uses Browsersync to smooth testing and allows the ability to navigate pages in multiple browsers.

 For documentation specifically related to theme features please refer to the documenation at https://roots.io/sage/docs/

+The tools and functions of Sage allow for rapid development using industry best practices.
+This includes concatenation and minification of all CSS and JS files.

+The theme also includes a bower file for importing the Bootstrap frontend framework for baseline mobile first CSS and JavaScript.

 ### Function File